• Skip to primary navigation

 Why It’s Family-Friendly

-Okemo offers slope slide childcare for kids ages six months to four years old.
-They also host a Kids Night Out for kids ages six months to 12 years old (may not be available for the 2021/22 season.)
-This resort is a great option for toddlers all the way up to teens because there is quite a range of terrain and ski/snowboard lessons from ages three to 14 years old.
-Children ages seven and under get a free lift ticket.
+Okemo offers slope slide childcare for kids ages 6 months to 4 years old.
+They also host a Kids Night Out for kids ages 6 months to 12 years old.
+This resort is a great option for toddlers all the way up to teens because there is quite a range of terrain and ski/snowboard lessons from ages 3 to 14 years old.
+Children ages 7 and under get a free lift ticket.

 Okemo is owned by Vail, so it is on the Epic pass system, which is a single pass you can buy and access several resorts across the country.
 Other New England resorts on the Epic pass include Attitash, Wildcat Mountain, Mount Snow, Stowe, Mount Sunapee and Crotched Mountain.